Four Freedoms (Rockwell): Provenance

-Following the 1943–44 War Bond Show, the Four Freedoms toured the country further by train in a specially-designed car.
-Through the 1950s the Four Freedoms hung in Hibbs' offices at The Post.
+Following the 1943–44 War Bond Show, the Four Freedoms toured the country further by train in a specially designed car.
+Through the 1950s the Four Freedoms hung in Hibbs's offices at The Post.
 Hibbs retired in 1961 and by the time The Post was discontinued in 1969, Rockwell regained possession of the original paintings.
 Norman Rockwell bequeathed his personal collection in trust to the Norman Rockwell Museum in 1973 for the "advancement of art appreciation and art education".
 This collection included the Four Freedoms paintings.
 The works remained on exhibit at "The Norman Rockwell Museum at The Old Corner House" for nearly 25 years.
 In 1993, when the Rockwell Museum moved from its original location, the Four Freedoms were displayed in the new museum's central gallery.
 As of 2014, the Four Freedoms remain in the collection of the Museum.
 In 2011, the Williamstown Art Conservation Center did some work on the Four Freedoms, including reducing exposure to various elements and preventing further wear.